 - Take a colonial tour of Agra for an insight into life in the days of the British Raj

-- Cross the Yamuna River and see hidden treasures beyond the Taj Mahal
+- Cross the Yamuna River and see hidden treasures of Agra beyond the Taj Mahal

 - Visit Dastkar cooperative society of artisans creating amazing traditional craft

-- Visit a wonderful elephant sanctuary - an amazing experience spending time with these majestic creatures
+- Visit the Elefantastic elephant sanctuary - an amazing opportunity to spend time with these majestic creatures

-- Visit to Bagru village enjoy a wood-blocking workshop then visit Titanwala textile museum - a must for textile lovers!
+- Experience a wood-blocking workshop in Bagru village, then visit Titanwala textile museum - a must for textile lovers!
 (Read more about Bagru's fascinating block printing tradition here )

-- Enjoy a photography tour of Jaipur - get the best photos of extraordinary sites in Jaipur
+- Go on a photography tour of Jaipur - snap the best photographs of extraordinary sites in Jaipur

-- Take a Heritage Water Walk - learn about the importance of water, historically and culturally
+- Take a Heritage Water Walk - learn about the sacred importance of water in Rajasthani culture

-- Enjoy a leather-making workshop, learn ancient techniques and processes then make your own piece
+- Get creative in a leather-making workshop - learn ancient techniques and processes, then make your own piece

-- Learn about art and tradition of Kathputli - Rajasthan puppetry
+- Learn about the art and tradition of Kathputli - Rajasthan puppetry

-- Enjoy visiting a kite maker, make your own kite and then fly it
+- Meet a kite maker, then make and fly your own

-- Take a Bollywood dance workshop - dance with expert instruction.
+- Join a Bollywood dance class - learn to dance under expert instruction.

-- Museum & Royal Garden of Jaipur - Albert Hall Museum and Sisodia Rani a Bagh
+- Take a tour of the Albert Hall Museum and Royal garden Sisodia Rani a Bagh

-- Learn about Bandhani Art (Tie and Dye art) - meet with a local family who have been creating for generations for a hands-on workshop
+- Learn about Bandhani Art (Tie and Dye art) and take part in a hands-on workshop with a local family who have been creating Bandhani for generations

-- Enjoy a photography tour of Jodhpur - get the best photos of extraordinary sites in Jodhpur off the beaten track.
+- Take a photography tour of Jodhpur - snap the best photographs of extraordinary lesser-known sites of Jodhpur

 - Meet with a member from the Rajasthan Cricket Association at the Field Club and enjoy High Tea

-- Visit the home of an musical scholar for a fascinating insight into classical Indian music including a vocal recital and instrumental performances with Sitar and Tabla
+- Visit the home of a music scholar for a fascinating insight into classical Indian music, a vocal recital, and Sitar and Tabla performances

-- Visit to Menar, a local village for a tour with a choice of a bird or photography expert
+- Tour the village of Menar with either a bird or photography expert

-- Visit to Bada Bazaar and the NGO Women of Sadhana to learn about the women artisans' life and work
+- Visit to Bada Bazaar and the Sadhna Women's Handicraft Enterprise to learn about the women artisans' life and work

 A Deeper Dive

-Once part of a royal Maharaja hunting lodge, this quintessentially Rajasthani wild life park is home to predators such as tigers and leopards, as well as jackals, sloth bears, crocodiles, the common Langaur monkey and extensive birdlife, including the jungle fowl, partridge, quail, crested serpent eagle, woodpeckers and flycatchers.
-The park also plays an important role in protecting its wildlife, particularly tigers, and the rangers are incredibly passionate and knowledgeable about Ranthambore’s commitment to conservation.
+Once part of a royal Maharaja hunting lodge, this quintessentially Rajasthani wild life park is home to predators such as tigers and leopards, as well as jackals, sloth bears, crocodiles, the common Langaur monkey.
+The extensive birdlife includes jungle fowl, partridge, quail, crested serpent eagle, woodpeckers, and flycatchers.
+The park also plays an important role in protecting its wildlife, particularly tigers, and the rangers are incredibly passionate and knowledgeable about Ranthambhore’s commitment to conservation.
 The Park has been under the Protect the Tiger scheme since 1972.